 Dallas, TX self storage typically costs between $29 and $239 a month.
 Storage is currently in stock.

 If you’re considering buying/selling a home instead of renting, it’s crucial to find a storage unit that will last you through the purchase or sale process.
-Especially when, according to Zillow, the average price of a home in Dallas is $249,900.
+Especially when, according to Zillow, Dallas had an average home value of $225,000 which in the past year is up 0.111%.